pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-templates.md

 `front`
 - "Returns a **reference to** the first element in the container."
-- "Calling front on an empty container causes undefined behavior."
+- "Calling `front` on an empty container causes undefined behavior."

 `back`
 - "Returns a **reference to** the last element in the container."
-- "Calling back on an empty container causes undefined behavior."
+- "Calling `back` on an empty container causes undefined behavior."

+By subscript:
+- type of a subscript is the corresponding `size_type` (eg. `vector<int>::size_type`)
+- **buffer overflow errors**: see the corresponding section in section "Arrays" (C-style)

+Add Elements:

+**Best practice:**
+- do not define a vector of a specific size
+  - often unnecessary - and can result in poorer performance - to define a vector of a specific size
+  - it is usually **more efficient** to define an empty vector and add elements as the values we need become known at run time
+- Starting with an **empty vector** is distinctly different from how built-in arrays are used in C or Java (where it is best to define a vector at its expected size)

 `push_back`
 - "Appends the given element value to the end of the container"
 - "If the new `size()` is greater than `capacity()` then all iterators and references (including the `end()` iterator) are invalidated.
-Otherwise only the end() iterator is invalidated."
+Otherwise only the `end()` iterator is invalidated."

 `pop_back`
 - "Removes the last element of the container."
 - "Calling `pop_back` on an empty container results in undefined behavior."
-- "Iterators and references to the last element, as well as the end() iterator, are invalidated."
+- "Iterators and references to the last element, as well as the `end()` iterator, are invalidated."

 #### std::string